-(1) Upon the filing of a formal complaint, the director of the Board of Professional Conduct shall serve as clerk for the Chief Judge, the hearing panel, and the five-judge commission.
-The relator and respondent shall file all pleadings, motions, documents, and other material with the director, who shall transmit the documents and materials to the Chief Judge and the appropriate panel.
-The Chief Judge, the panel, and the five- judge commission shall transmit all orders, opinions, and other materials to the director for service on or distribution to the parties.
+Upon the filing of a formal complaint, the director of the Board of Professional Conduct shall serve as clerk for the Chief Justice of the Court of Appeals, the hearing panel, and the five-judge commission.
+The relator and respondent shall file all pleadings, motions, documents, and other material with the director, who shall transmit the documents and materials to the Chief Justice of the Court of Appeals and the appropriate panel.
+The Chief Justice of the Court of Appeals, the panel, and the five- judge commission shall transmit all orders, opinions, and other materials to the director for service on or distribution to the parties.
 The director shall maintain a complete record of the proceedings and, upon conclusion of the proceedings before the hearing panel and five-judge commission, certify the record, including exhibits, to the Clerk of the Supreme Court who shall maintain the certified record.
 The Clerk shall serve as clerk for the adjudicatory panel, and all proceedings before the adjudicatory panel shall be conducted as provided in this section and the Rules of Practice of the Supreme Court of Ohio.
-Upon request, the director and Clerk shall assist the Chief Judge, hearing panel, five-judge commission, and adjudicatory panel with ministerial matters such as scheduling a location for hearings and securing a court reporter.
+Upon request, the director and Clerk shall assist the Chief Justice of the Court of Appeals, hearing panel, five-judge commission, and adjudicatory panel with ministerial matters such as scheduling a location for hearings and securing a court reporter.

-- (2) If a judge selected to serve on any panel appointed pursuant to Section 6 of this rule is unable to serve because of the existence of a disqualifying factor, the judge shall notify the Chief Judge and provide written justification of the grounds for disqualification.
+(2) If a judge selected to serve on any panel appointed pursuant to Section 6 of this rule is unable to serve because of the existence of a disqualifying factor, the judge shall notify the Chief Justice of the Court of Appeals and provide written justification of the grounds for disqualification.

-- (3) The Chief Judge and any judge appointed to serve in any capacity pursuant to Section 6 of this rule shall continue to serve in the appointed capacity until the conclusion of the matter as long as the judge continues to hold judicial office.
-If the Chief Judge leaves judicial office while a matter commenced under this rule during the Chief Judge's tenure remains pending, the successor Chief Judge shall assume responsibility for that matter.
-If a judge appointed to serve in any capacity under this rule leaves judicial office while a matter to which the judge was assigned under this rule remains pending, the Chief Judge shall designate a judge to replace the former judge in the same manner as the original appointment was made
+(3) The Chief Justice of the Court of Appeals and any judge appointed to serve in any capacity pursuant to Section 6 of this rule shall continue to serve in the appointed capacity until the conclusion of the matter as long as the judge continues to hold judicial office.
+If the Chief Justice of the Court of Appeals leaves judicial office while a matter commenced under this rule during the Chief Justice of the Court of

+Appeal's tenure remains pending, the successor Chief Justice of the Court of Appeals shall assume responsibility for that matter.
+If a judge appointed to serve in any capacity under this rule leaves judicial office while a matter to which the judge was assigned under this rule remains pending, the Chief Justice of the Court of Appeals shall designate a judge to replace the former judge in the same manner as the original appointment was made

-(4) A party may allege the existence of bias, prejudice, or other disqualifying factor on the part of a judge appointed to serve on a panel or commission pursuant to Section 6 of this rule by filing a motion with the Chief Judge.
+(4) A party may allege the existence of bias, prejudice, or other disqualifying factor on the part of a judge appointed to serve on a panel or commission pursuant to Section 6 of this rule by filing a motion with the Chief Justice of the Court of Appeals.
 The motion shall be filed within three days of the date the party receives notice of the appointment of the panel or commission.
-If the Chief Judge finds the existence of bias, prejudice, or other disqualifying factor, the judge named in the motion shall be disqualified, and the Chief Judge shall designate a judge to replace the disqualified judge in the same manner as the original appointment was made.
+If the Chief Justice of the Court of Appeals finds the existence of bias, prejudice, or other disqualifying factor, the judge named in the motion shall be disqualified, and the Chief Justice of the Court of Appeals shall designate a judge to replace the disqualified judge in the same manner as the original appointment was made.